braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/best_practices/guidelines_and_tips.md

 article_title: Email Guidelines & Tips
 page_order: 1
 page_type: reference
-description: "This article covers content-specific, styling, and technical tips and tricks for various email use cases."
+description: "This article covers general tips and tricks to keep in mind as you build email campaigns for various use cases and topics."
 channel: email

 ---

 # Email guidelines and tips

-> This article covers technical, styling, and content-specific tips and tricks for various email use cases and topics.
+> This article covers general tips and tricks to keep in mind as you build email campaigns for various use cases and topics.

 ## General

 As you build your email campaign, it's important to keep in mind how your email messaging is received across your various users and email service providers (ESPs).
-Here are some quick tips when building your email content:
+Here are some quick tips to keep in mind while building your content:

 - When formatting your email, use inline style sheets as CSS.
 - To use one email template for both mobile and desktop versions, keep the width under 500 pixels.